What is the Strategic Planning Process for Small Business Owners?

 Formulating Key Statements for Small Businesses

-Firstly, you need to formulate you’re your key small business statements to guides the strategic planning process:
+Firstly, you need to formulate your key small business statements to guide the strategic planning process:

 - Vision Statement: A vision statement describes what your small business desires to achieve in the long-run, generally in a time frame of three to five years.

 - Mission Statement: The mission statement is a brief description of your small business fundamental purpose and the reason for its existence.